linrunner/tlp-doc/installation/fedora.rst

     Above steps are only needed on a new installation of Fedora *but not* after release upgrades.

-The output of :command:`tlp-stat -b` will guide you which package to install:
+Required packages:

-* **kernel-devel** *(Fedora repo)* – Needed for the `akmod` packages below
+* **kernel-devel** *(Fedora repo)* – Needed to build the kernel module from the `akmod` package
-* **akmod-acpi_call** *(ThinkPad Extras repo)* – optional – External kernel module providing
-  battery recalibration forThinkPads since model year 2011 - e.g. T420/X220 and newer
-* **akmod-tp_smapi** *(ThinkPad Extras repo)* – optional – External kernel module providing
+* **akmod-tp_smapi** *(ThinkPad Extras repo)* – optional – External kernel
-  battery charge thresholds and recalibration for ThinkPads before model year 2011 as well as specific :command:`tlp-stat -b` output until model year 2011
+  module source providing battery charge thresholds and recalibration

-Install the appropriate package either with your favorite package manager or the command ::
+Install either with your favorite package manager or the command ::

-   dnf install kernel-devel akmod-acpi_call
+   dnf install kernel-devel akmod-tp_smapi

-Replace `akmod-acpi_call` with `akmod-tp_smapi` where suitable.

 New packages are available first in the testing repository: ::

-   dnf --enablerepo=tlp-updates-testing install kernel-devel akmod-acpi_call
+   dnf --enablerepo=tlp-updates-testing install kernel-devel akmod-tp_smapi

 .. important::

-    * The `akmod-*` packages are provided "as is" by a volunteer, they are not part of the TLP project
+    * The `akmod-*` package is provided "as is" by a volunteer, it is not part of the TLP project
-    * Please *do not file issues* if they are not yet available for the latest Fedora version, better watch the `tlp-updates-testing` repository
+    * Please *do not file issues* if it is not yet available for the latest Fedora version, better watch the `tlp-updates-testing` repository
-    * In case of difficulties installing them, please ask for help in your preferred Fedora forum
+    * In case of difficulties installing, please ask for help in your preferred Fedora forum

 .. note::